Mirin

 Mirin (味醂 or みりん) is a type of rice wine and a common ingredient in Japanese cooking.
 It is similar to sake but with a lower alcohol content and higher sugar content.
 The sugar content is a complex carbohydrate that forms naturally during the fermentation process; no sugars are added.
 The alcohol content is further lowered when the liquid is heated.

+Preparation

+Traditional mirin is produced through the saccharification of steamed glutinous rice (mochi-gome) mixed with rice kōji (rice cultured with the fungus Aspergillus oryzae) and a distilled spirit, typically shōchū or a neutral brewed alcohol.
+The process begins with the preparation of moromi (the mash), where the starch and proteins in the rice are broken down by enzymes in the kōji into sugars, such as glucose and oligosaccharides, and savory amino acids.
+Unlike sake production, alcohol is present from early in production to inhibit excessive yeast fermentation (which preserves more natural sugars) and to act as an antiseptic against spoilage.

+The mixture is aged in tanks for 40 to 60 days on average, during which it develops its characteristic color, sweetness, and umami profile.
+Modern techniques may also incorporate non-glutinous rice to diversify flavor options.
+Once the aging process is complete, the liquid concentrate is pressed from the mash and heated to halt enzymatic activity.
+Finally, the liquid is filtered to remove any remaining rice residues, resulting in a clear, shelf-stable seasoning.

 Types

 Three types of products are marketed as mirin.
 The first is hon mirin (literally: true mirin), which contains about 14% alcohol and is produced by a 40-to-60-day mashing (saccharification) process.
 The second is shio mirin (literally: salt mirin), which contains a minimum of 1.5% salt to prevent consumption and thus be exempt from alcohol tax.

 The third are mirin-like seasonings called shin mirin (literally: new mirin), or mirin-fu chomiryo (literally: mirin-like seasoning), which are substitutes not actually mirin.
 They are blends of sweetener syrups, flavorings such as kōji extracts, and flavour enhancers.
 They contain less than 1% alcohol.

 The term or trade name aji-mirin (literally: taste mirin) can mean various things, such as salt mirin, synthetic mirin, or mirin-like seasonings.